Musembi25/BIBLE-QUIZ-SWA-YOUTH/README.md

 start index.html  # or open index.html manually
 ```

+## Play Now
+You can play the game live at: [https://musembi25.github.io/Bible-Quiz/](https://musembi25.github.io/Bible-Quiz/)

 ## How to Play
 1. Enter your name and click **Begin Journey**.
 2. Read the instructions and start the quiz.